New dangers & familiar threats - how PSV will test Rangers

 Despite being shorn of Cody Gakpo, who starred against Rangers last season before leaving for Liverpool in a multi-million pound deal, PSV are probably stronger this time around than they were in 2022, meaning this is about as tough a match-up as Michael Beale's side could have faced at this stage of qualifying.

 The 1988 European Cup winners are unbeaten in 22 competitive matches and before next week's return in Eindhoven, have only lost once at home since Rangers beat them in Phillips Stadion.

-In summary, this an extremely dangerous tie for Beale and his side.
+In summary, this is an extremely dangerous tie for Beale and his side.

 Rangers will hope PSV are so consumed in their quest for revenge that they can repeat last season's trick.